 Questions About Donating to a Registry

 What Tissues Are Needed?
-Many types of tissue from individuals are needed: skin, blood, oral swabs, even brain tissue.
+Many types of tissue from individuals are needed: skin, blood, oral swabs, and even brain tissue.
 Donations from patients and sometimes unaffected family members are extremely beneficial.

 How much Tissue is Needed?
 Very small to large amounts of tissue can be used.
 Donating normally has little risk, and can only be performed with consent.

 Why Donate to a Tissue Bank and not a Specific Researcher?
-Tissue banks are funded to help coordinate storage and distribution of tissue samples specifically for research on rare and developmental disorders.
+Tissue banks are funded to help coordinate the storage and distribution of tissue samples specifically for research on rare and developmental disorders.

 About the University of Maryland Brain & Tissue Bank (UMBTB)